-- The extent to which the COVID-19 coronavirus ("COVID-19") and related governmental regulations and restrictions may impact our business, including our research, clinical trials, manufacturing and financial condition; - our expectations and beliefs regarding the potential benefits of our product candidates; - our expectations regarding the clinical effectiveness of our product candidates and utility of our biomarker data; - the anticipated timing, costs and conduct of our ongoing and planned clinical trials for mupadolimab (formerly CPI-006), CPI-818 and ciforadenant (formerly CPI-444), and planned preclinical studies and clinical trials for other product candidates in our development programs; - our ability to develop, acquire and advance product candidates into, and successfully complete, clinical trials; - the timing of the completion of our ongoing clinical trials of mupadolimab, CPI-818 and ciforadenant and the timing and availability of clinical data from such clinical trials; - clinical and regulatory development plans with respect to mupadolimab, CPI-818 and ciforadenant and our other product candidates; - our expectations regarding the potential market size and the size of the patient populations for mupadolimab, CPI-818 and ciforadenant and our other product candidates, if approved for commercial use; - our ability to commercialize mupadolimab and our other product candidates, if approved; - our commercialization, marketing and manufacturing capabilities and strategy; - the pricing and reimbursement of our product candidates, if approved; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates, including the projected terms of patent protection; - our or any existing or future collaborator's ability to obtain and maintain intellectual property protection for our technologies and product candidates and our ability to operate our business without infringing the intellectual property rights of others; - our ability to establish and maintain collaborations and retain commercial rights for our product candidates in such collaborations; - the potential benefits of strategic collaborations, including our collaboration with Angel Pharmaceuticals, and our ability to enter into strategic arrangements;
+- We have incurred significant operating losses since our inception and anticipate that we will continue to incur substantial operating losses for the foreseeable future.
+We may never achieve or maintain profitability; - We will need substantial additional funding, which may not be available on acceptable terms, or at all.
+Failure to obtain this necessary capital when needed may force us to delay, limit or terminate our product development efforts; - our expectations and beliefs regarding the potential benefits of our product candidates; - our expectations regarding the clinical effectiveness of our product candidates and utility of our biomarker data; - the anticipated timing, costs and conduct of our ongoing and planned clinical trials for CPI-818, ciforadenant and mupadolimab and planned preclinical studies and clinical trials for other product candidates in our development programs; - the scope and design of our planned clinical trials, including but not limited to target patient enrollment numbers; - our ability to develop, acquire and advance product candidates into, and successfully complete, clinical trials; - the timing of the completion of our ongoing and planned clinical trials of CPI-818, ciforadenant and mupadolimab and the timing and availability of clinical data from such clinical trials; - clinical and regulatory development plans with respect to CPI-818, ciforadenant and mupadolimab, and our other product candidates; - our ability to commercialize CPI-818, ciforadenant and mupadolimab and our other product candidates, if approved; - our commercialization, marketing and manufacturing capabilities and strategy; - the pricing and reimbursement of our product candidates, if approved; - the extent to which the COVID-19 coronavirus ("COVID-19") and related governmental regulations and restrictions may impact our business, including our research, clinical trials, manufacturing and financial condition; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates, including the projected terms of patent protection;

-- developments and projections relating to our competitors and our industry, including competing therapies; - our estimates regarding the effect of changes in the tax code as a result of recent federal tax legislation and uncertainty as to how some of those changes may be applied; - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; and - our financial performance.
+- our or any existing or future collaborator's ability to obtain and maintain intellectual property protection for our technologies and product candidates and our ability to operate our business without infringing the intellectual property rights of others; - our ability to establish and maintain collaborations and retain commercial rights for our product candidates in such collaborations; - the potential benefits of strategic collaborations, including our collaboration with Angel Pharmaceuticals, and our ability to enter into strategic arrangements; - developments and projections relating to our competitors and our industry, including competing therapies; - our estimates regarding the effect of changes in the tax code as a result of recent federal tax legislation and uncertainty as to how some of those changes may be applied; - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our failure to meet Nasdaq's continued listing requirements could result in a delisting of our common stock; and - our financial performance.